Responsible travel is about ‘creating better places for people to live in, and better places to visit’

 Avoid disturbing wildlife and damaging natural habitats.
 Take great care not to touch coral reefs and not to feed or touch wild animals or fish.
 Stay quiet when viewing animals on safari and trekking.

 A huge problem all over the world, and many places do not have adequate waste collection or recycling facilities to deal with it.
 So, having ‘reduced’, ‘reused’ and attempted to ‘recycle’ something do always be careful where you dispose of rubbish and limit what you have to throw away in rural areas taking it back into the city with you to properly dispose of.

 Whilst taking great photos is a key part of many people’s trip it’s customary to always ask before taking a photo of local people.
 Many people do not like being photographed whether it’s spiritual, religious or just not wanting to feel like a goldfish in a tourist bowl.
 It’s lovely to offer to send a copy where possible but if you make a promise to do that make sure you do.

-We’re proud of the priceless knowledge of the local guides we employ for our own trips and those our partners use for their adventures.
+We’re proud of the priceless knowledge of the local guides our partners use for their adventures.
 Don’t reply on your guidebook.
 Ask your guide or accommodation owner for tips or information on where to eat, what to do and where to go.
 The locals know best!

 Once back home: